tensorflow/ranking/docs/api_docs/python/tfr/keras/pipeline/DatasetHparams/dataset_reader.md

 in the specified file or in memory.
 Subsequent iterations will use the cached data.

-Note: For the cache to be finalized, the input dataset must be iterated through in its entirety.
-Otherwise, subsequent iterations will not use cached data.
+Note: To guarantee that the cache gets finalized, the input dataset must be iterated through in its entirety, until it raises StopIteration.
+Otherwise, subsequent iterations may not use cached data.

 ```
 >>> dataset = tf.data.Dataset.range(5)